openmultiplayer/web/docs/scripting/resources/cameramodes.md

 :::note

 There might still be more usable IDs hidden away in the game and some IDs are used for more than one situation.
-Name

 :::